-- Home | Biological Diversity and the Environment
+- Home | Biological Diversity

-Evolva focuses on â€śingredients with issuesâ€ť â€“ where their supply from traditional approaches is limited, expensive or otherwise challenged.
-One frequentÂ theme are ingredients thatÂ only occur in low amounts in a plant,Â often less than 1% of the plant’s dry weight.
-This makes itÂ necessary to grow many (wet weight) tonnes of the plant to get just 1 kilo of the desired ingredient.
+Fermentation offers a reduced environmental footprint for many ingredients where the supply from traditional approaches is challenged.
+We focus on ingredients that occur in vanishingly low quantities, often less than 1% of a plant’s dry weight.
+Ingredients sourced from these types of supply chains make it necessary to grow many tonnes of the plant just to get 1 kg of the desired ingredient.

 Fermentation processes can use less land, less water, less energy and less (or no) solvents.
-This, of course, is on a case-by-case basis.
-There areÂ ingredients for which fermentation does not improve the environmental footprint, but these ingredients are largely outside our focus.
+We focus on ingredients where fermentation can improve the environmental footprint of a supply chain.